rondevera/jslintmate/README.markdown

-If you're using a custom build of JSLint/JSHint, or want to use and maintain your own copy of their edge builds, you can modify the JSLintMate bundle to point to your copy:
+If you're using a custom build of JSLint/JSHint, or want to use and maintain your own copy of their edge builds, you can modify the JSLintMate bundle to point to your copy.
+For example:

     # JSLint:
     ruby path/to/jslintmate.rb \